 Master of Science in Obstetric and Midwifery Care (2020‐22)

-In our diverse team, we have a range of experienced teaching fellows, clinical teaching fellows and lecturers who are fully supported to our postgraduate research students.
-The team feed their vast experience and expertise into their teaching to help students prepare for the wide range of challenges they’ll face in their midwifery career.
+In our diverse team, we have a range of experienced teaching fellows, clinical teaching fellows and lecturers who are fully supportive of our postgraduate research students.
+The team feed their vast experience and expertise into their teaching to help students prepare for the wide range of challenges they will encounter in their midwifery career.

 Ms LAI Chit Ying Jessie

 RN, _RM, MSc in Nursing (Midwifery),